WBZ-TV: Evening Magazine

 In April 1977, Evening Magazine premiered on the station.
 A weeknight magazine series that originated on San Francisco sister station KPIX-TV, it expanded to Group W's other stations in the late 1970s, before it began to be distributed to stations not owned by Westinghouse as PM Magazine.
 On WBZ, the original hosting teams were Robin Young and Marty Sender (1977–1980); Sender and Candace Hasey (1980–1981); and Sender and Sara Edwards (1981–1982).
 Later, Edwards and Barry Nolan became the longest running pair to host the program (1982–1989), before Jim Watkins replaced Nolan permanently in October 1989 (guests hosts had joined Edwards for a few months prior to Watkins' arrival).
 Evening enjoyed an over-13-year run, the last nine of which had it compete directly with WCVB's newsmagazine Chronicle.
 In September 1990, due to a decline in the franchise's popularity and tabloid TV magazines heralding bigger ratings and revenue, Group W canceled Evening/PM, with the last WBZ broadcast airing on December 17 of that year.

 The program was originally replaced in the weeknight 7:30 slot by Family Feud from December 18, 1990, through mid-January 1991.
-With action in the Gulf War reaching a breaking point at that time, the station decided to begin airing expanded coverage of the war at 7:30 pm, in an ongoing series titled Crisis in the Gulf: The 7:30 Report.
+With action in the Gulf War reaching a breaking point at that time, the station decided to begin airing expanded coverage of the war at 7:30 p.m, in an ongoing series titled Crisis in the Gulf: The 7:30 Report.
 Anchored by Jack Williams and Liz Walker, it served as a comprehensive update on the war until peace was called on February 27, 1991.
 Station management elected to keep the newscast going, but now as a newsmagazine that specialized in investigative reports.
-Now with Randy Price as the principal anchor, the title was shortened to The 7:30 Report.
+Subsequently with Randy Price as the principal anchor, the title was shortened to The 7:30 Report.
 The show continued on for another year and a half.
 Then, from September 1992 until September 2009, WBZ aired Entertainment Tonight—which it had acquired from WHDH-TV—at 7:30 p.m. (that show has been syndicated by CBS since 2006).

 People Are Talking

-People Are Talking, which ran from 1980 to 1993, was a live early-afternoon talk show that aired on WBZ, as it did on some other Westinghouse stations (notably Baltimore, whose version of the program was at one time co-hosted by Oprah Winfrey).
-In Boston, it was originally hosted by Nancy Merrill and later by Buzz Luttrell, but the best-known host was the program's last, Tom Bergeron.
+People Are Talking began in 1978 and ran until 1991 on KPIX-TV with Ann Fraser and Ross MacGowan, first, as a locally produced morning talk show.
+The format was syndicated to other Group W stations during this period.
+WBZ-TV ran People Are Talking from 1980 to 1993, as a live early-afternoon talk show.
+Baltimore's version of the program was, at one time, co-hosted by Oprah Winfrey.
+In Boston, it was originally hosted by Nancy Merrill, later by Buzz Luttrell, but the program's last, Tom Bergeron, was the best-known host.